knative/serving/DEVELOPMENT.md

 ## Clean up

-You can delete all of the service components with:
+You can delete all of the serving components with:

 ```shell
 ko delete --ignore-not-found=true \